DevExpress-Examples/wpf-notificationservice-create-interactive-notifications/README.md

 NotificationService allows you to create and display feedback notifications introduced in Windows 10.
 Feedback notifications can be used to get a quick answer from a user.
 If the application has already been closed, the user can reopen it on the notification click.

-This example illustrates how to use NotificationService: [https://docs.devexpress.com/WPF/18138/mvvm-framework/services/predefined-set/notificationservice](https://docs.devexpress.com/WPF/18138/mvvm-framework/services/predefined-set/notificationservice).
+This example illustrates how to use [NotificationService](https://docs.devexpress.com/WPF/18138/mvvm-framework/services/predefined-set/notificationservice).
 The service is implemented in three steps:

 1. Create ApplicationShortcut: [MainWindow.xaml.cs](./CS/InteractiveNotifications/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/InteractiveNotifications/MainWindow.xaml.vb)).
 2. Create ApplicationActivator and register COM-Server: [Activator.cs](./CS/InteractiveNotifications/Activator.cs) (VB: [Activator.vb](./VB/InteractiveNotifications/Activator.vb)).